entuland/wesh/README.md

 Here you can also decide whether or not to generate a backup matrix which you can later import to recreate the build, you can also specify what variants you want your mesh to be available in.

-Backup matrices are additional files that record your build's colors.
-The mod doesn't use them as of now, and even if it did, it would only allow you to rebuild your creation using wool blocks.
+Backup matrices are additional files that record your build's nodes and colors.
+They can be used to rebuild the captures with the original nodes or as wool depending on their matching colors.
 These files can be safely omitted if you're not worried about rebuilding your creations (that is, if you don't dismantle them or if you don't care about recapturing them).

 This capture interface also gives you access to the `Manage Meshes` and the `Giveme Meshes` interfaces, which will be covered later on in this documentation: